-DEFINED: Records documenting K-12 student progress toward a high school diploma or graduation certificate as well as preparation for a General Educational Development (GED) test while at a Department of Health and Human Services (DHHS), Department of Public Instruction (DPI), or Department of Public Safety (DPS) facility.
+DEFINED: Records documenting K-12 student progress toward a high school diploma or graduation certificate as well as preparation for a General Educational Development (GED) test while at a Department of Health and Human Services (DHHS), Department of Public Instruction (DPI), Department of Public Safety (DPS), or Department of Adult Correction (DAC) facility.
 Youth development centers operate as LEAs, so their records are subject to the below requirement for cumulative records.